Drug & Alcohol Rehab in Wycombe

 If someone’s addiction is acute, returning to an environment where they are confronted by triggers greatly enhances the threat of relapse.

-Moreover, those with dangerous dependencies such as heroin require clinical assistance while they get clean.
+Moreover, those with dangerous dependencies such as heroin require clinical assistance and the use of prescription drugs while they get clean.

 Due to high demand and low funding that has since exacerbated post-pandemic, NHS waiting lists are notoriously long.